 After college, the federal government has ways to help you repay your loans.
 Eligibility depends upon the type of loan, when it was made, and whether it's in default.

 Opening a case on your behalf requires a signed letter or privacy authorization form from you, giving permission to look into your case.
 Due to the Privacy Act of 1974, no inquiries can be made without such written consent.
 As such, an e-mail will not suffice as a release.
 A written signature must be given.

-For all education issues, please download and fill out the privacy authorization form and mail or fax it to Sue Windels in the Boulder Office.
+For all education issues, please download and fill out the privacy authorization form and mail or fax it to Jamie Grim in the Fort Collins office.